Innovative is Your "Go-To" Contractor for Siding in Chicago

 Lightweight aggregates, cement, and pigments are cast to imitate brick or stone or a full brick is face cut to produce a thin brick that can be installed on a wall.
 Generally because of the extra processes involved with the production and installation of this product the cost is about the same as full brick.
 But because this product is lighter than full brick and is thin enough so windows and doors don't need to be replaced, it is great for remodeling and retrofit situations.
 On a wall, it is difficult to tell the difference between thin brick and full brick.

 Wood siding has been used for a long time.
-The natural look of this siding is appealing to many homeowners who seek a traditional look to the outside of their homes.
-Types of wood siding include clapboard, plywood, rectangular plank, cedar and wood plank.
-Real wood siding is the least-used product today simply because it doesn't hold up well under typical Chicago harsh weather conditions and is also at the mercy of outdoor critters such as insects and other animals who are attracted to it.
+The natural look of this facing system is appealing to many homeowners who seek a traditional look to the outside of their homes.
+Types of wood covering include clapboard, plywood, rectangular plank, cedar and wood plank.
+Real wood is the least-used product today simply because it doesn't hold up well under typical Chicago harsh weather conditions and is also at the mercy of outdoor critters such as insects and other animals who are attracted to it.

 Wood needs consistent maintenance in the form of painting, staining, and caulking.
 It has declined in popularity as the cost of lumber has increased and demand that homeowners have for lower maintenance materials has increased.

-Composite siding is man made boards that are manufactured from various combinations of wood fibers, fillers, binders and glue.
+Composite materials are man made products that are manufactured from various combinations of wood fibers, fillers, binders and glue.
 These materials are then heated and compressed into composite wood products.

 The leading brand of composite siding is LP® SmartSide®

-We only mention aluminum siding here because it's actually still available.
-Vinyl has pretty much completely replaced aluminum as the economical siding of choice.
-Aluminum siding gained popularity in the 1950's and was the siding of choice up until the mid-80's when vinyl siding gained a foot hold in the market.
+We only mention aluminum here because it's actually still available.
+Vinyl has pretty much completely replaced aluminum as the economical exterior covering of choice.
+Aluminum systems gained popularity in the 1950's and was the cladding of choice up until the mid-80's when vinyl products gained a foot hold in the market.
 Aluminum was touted as one of the first maintenance free exterior products because it comes pre-finished and doesn't need painting.

-One downside of aluminum siding is it dents.
-Hail, tree limbs, balls, etc can make dents and dings in aluminum siding.
+One downside of aluminum panels is it dents.
+Hail, tree limbs, balls, etc can make dents and dings in aluminum.
 And because older styles and colors are not available anymore, homeowners with damage will need to live with the damages or replace the whole wall.
 Another issue with aluminum siding is it needs to be cleaned frequently because the painted surface tends to chalk.
-Many manufacturers have stopped producing aluminum siding altogether but you can still find it in limited colors and very limited style choices.
+Many manufacturers have stopped producing aluminum finish systems altogether but you can still find it in limited colors and very limited style choices.

 Call Today for a Free Quote on a Facelift for Your Home from the best siding Chicago contractor, bar none.